Josh Brade

 • Example: ls -l file.txt

-Side note for chmod:
+Side note for chmod (Click the Arrow)

 The chmod command changes the file’s permissions for the user, group, and others.
 Permissions can be set using symbolic mode or numeric mode.